 - shoe lifts and bracing

-Whatever kind of limb length discrepancy your child has, know that at Nemours we do whatever it takes to give your child the very best, most compassionate treatment possible.
-We treat every child as we would our own — your child, our promise.
+Whatever kind of limb length discrepancy your child has, know that at Nemours we do whatever is in our power to give your child the very best, most compassionate treatment possible.